 In this video, the groomer uses a different type of clipper and thus requires an aid for keeping the blades cooler:

-- The Andis Cool Care Plus Clipper Blade Cleaner which will help to keep your clippers cooler.
+- The Andis Cool Care Plus Clipper Blade Cleaner (affiliate link) which will help to keep your clippers cooler.

 Other recommended tools would be: